Munter/eztv-query/README.md

 Etv-query will try to figure out what specific season and episode you are looking for by matching any [episode syntax](https://github.com/Munter/episode#supported-syntaxes) in your query string.
 In addition, having `latest` anywhere in your query will automatically default to the latest aired episode.

 The rest of the query string is passed on to find the series in question.

+Examples:

+`eztv-query big`: Lists all possible matching shows and queries user to select one.
+Then queries user to select an episode.
+Returns the selected episode.

+`eztv-query downton abbey`: Lists all seasons and episodes and queries the user to select one.
+Returns the selected episode.

+`eztv-query game of thrones season 5`: Lists all episodes in season 5 and queries the user to select one.
+Returns the selected episode.

+`eztv-query west wing 5x10`: Returns season 5 episode 10.

+`eztv-query latest big bang theory`: Returns the latest episode (highest season and episode number).

 License